ticketmaster/react-native-ticketmaster-ignite/docs/user-guide.md

 ```

 You only need to provide the prebuilt modules you want to display to `prebuiltModules`.
 Any module omitted will be set to `enabled: false` by default.

+On iOS, pressing the `venueConcessionsModule` Order or Wallet button dismisses the ticket barcode modal by default, typically so that an in-app browser can open.
+Pass `dismissTicketViewOrderIos: false` and/or `dismissTicketViewWalletIos: false` to keep the modal open.

 Here is an example of only showing the Venue Directions Module:

 ```typescript